Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Supports various loyalty dimensions (transactional, social, behavioral).
+• Supports multiple loyalty dimensions (transactional, social, behavioral).

 Disadvantages:

-• Pricing may be steep for smaller businesses.
+• Pricing can be steep for smaller businesses.

 15. Square Loyalty